Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/9-graphics-pipeline.md

 Rasterization is the process of determining which screen pixels are covered by a primitive and generating fragments for those pixels.

+In the chapter **GPU and Shaders**, fragments were described as the pixels inside a primitive that are to be painted.
+However, that was a simplification.
+In reality, a fragment is **not a pixel**.

+A fragment is a digital representation of a pixel that stores information like the position on the screen of that pixel, it's depth value, and interpolated data from the vertex shader.
+In this sense, a fragment is similar to an object in OOP: it represents an entity and holds its data, but it is not the final entity itself.

-The rasterization stage takes in the primitives generated by the primitive assembly stage and determines what all pixels lie inside the primitive, the pixels that lie inside are termed as fragments and they go to the next stage.
+The rasterization stage takes in the primitives generated by the primitive assembly stage and determines what all pixels lie inside the primitive and then generates **fragments** for those.

+So you can say that the rasterization stage generates a bunch of fragments which can be assumed to be like objects representing pixels, storing data like pixel position, depth etc.

 This stage also performs interpolation of the outputs produced by the vertex shader across the primitive.
-We will explore this in detail later while building the RGB Triangle.
+We will explore this in detail later while building the **RGB Triangle**.

 <div class="img-external">